-The Audit Committee has advised the Corporation on the effectiveness of the College's systems of governance, risk management and internal control prior to the approval of the College's financial statements for the year ending 31 July 2021.
+The Audit Committee has advised the Corporation on the effectiveness of the College's systems of governance, risk management and internal control prior to the approval of the College's financial statements for the year ending 31 July 2022.

 The internal audit service has provided the Committee with an independent source of assurance in order to form a robust opinion on the College's governance, risk management and control arrangements.
 As such, the Committee has benefited from detailed internal audit reports submitted by the internal auditor following each internal audit together with recommendations for further improvement.
 Recommendations arising from the work of the internal auditors carried out have all been responded to or commented on by College management to the satisfaction of the Audit Committee.
 The Committee regularly reviews, at subsequent meetings, the progress made by management in implementing audit report recommendations and is able to report reasonable progress.
-The internal auditors will conduct a follow up review on all outstanding recommendations in the 2021/22 academic year, and any recommendations from years prior to this.
+The internal auditors will conduct a follow up review on all outstanding recommendations in the 2022/23 academic year, and any recommendations from years prior to this.

-Following the onset the COVID19 pandemic, the delivery of internal audit services had been undertaken remotely as per the 2019/20 Internal Audit Plan.
-The approved 2021/22 Internal Audit Plan has been formulated to allow for some flexibility should any additional or unforeseen areas of internal control become apparent as the College moves forward through the pandemic.
+Following the onset the COVID19 pandemic, the delivery of internal audit services had been undertaken remotely as per the 2021/22 Internal Audit Plan.
+The approved 2022/23 Internal Audit Plan has been formulated to allow for some flexibility should any additional or unforeseen areas of internal control become apparent as the College moves forward through the pandemic.

-In the 2020/21 Internal Audit Annual Report, the auditor provides a formal opinion which reads as follows:
+In the 2021/22 Internal Audit Annual Report, the auditor provides a formal opinion which reads as follows:

-TIAA is satisfied that, for the areas reviewed during the year, South Staffordshire College has reasonable and effective risk management, control and governance processes in place.
-Not having completed all of the planned work due to the global COVID19 pandemic has not impacted on our overall assessment.
+"TIAA is satisfied that, for the areas reviewed during the year, South Staffordshire College has reasonable and effective risk management, control and governance processes in place."